ZÀO: A HISTORY OF CHINESE DISHCOURSE THROUGH FAMINE AND REVOLUTION

 Conclusion: that’s the way the cookie crumbles

-Currently, ZÀO primarily exists in digital format on Issuu and Yumpu for free access.
-Through its online circulation, ZÀO aims to give visibility to an era of material and intellectual famine that has never received the recognition it warrants, especially at a time when memory about these tragedies is deteriorating even further.
+Currently, ZÀO primarily exists in digital format on the site Issuu for free access.
+Limited physical copies will be donated to libraries and bookstores across the U.S. Through its online and material circulation, ZÀO aims to give visibility to an era of material and intellectual famine that has never received the recognition it warrants, especially at a time when memory about these tragedies is deteriorating even further.

 This waning memory is in turn already enabling history to repeat itself.

 While I was studying historical Maoist propaganda in Beijing, contemporary pro-Xi propaganda had escalated to infest everywhere from public parks to university canteens.
 Xi also changed the constitution to remove presidential term limits, harkening again to the very policies and cult of personality of the Mao Era.
 And yet very few people seemed aware, or to care about, this reproduction of history: mainland textbooks recently rebranded the Cultural Revolution as “Difficult Explorations” (艰辛的探索) instead of “Ten Years of Catastrophe” (十年浩劫).
 Nobody else was borrowing the archival materials I was studying — an unsurprising situation given that such research is actively discouraged because of mounting political pressure.
 As a result, these invaluable primary sources were so poorly preserved that many were physically disintegrating.
-In a vicious cycle, this amnesia further desensitizes the public to the rising tide of policies and rhetoric reminiscent of the Mao Era — and yet again, it seems, largely ignored in western countries.
+In a vicious cycle, this amnesia further desensitizes the public to the rising tide of policies and rhetoric reminiscent of the Mao Era — and all this proceeds yet again, it seems, to the general ignorance of western countries.

 In the face of the eerie convergence of my historical study with events unfolding in real time in China, ZÀO endeavors to resurrect the imperiled archive of the Mao Era and open it up to new, critical interpretations.
 It is imperative to recuperate, preserve, and address these invaluable but endangered historical experiences, memories, and artifacts.
 As art, narrative, and as research, ZÀO is a contribution to this urgent endeavor.